-D. THE CONFIDENTIAL APPENDIX
+E. THE CONFIDENTIAL APPENDIX

-In accordance with Article 44(7) of the 2005 Law the Bailiff may exclude from publication any matter contained in the Commissioner's Report in respect of that Law if he considers, having consulted the Commissioner, that the publication of such matter would be contrary to the public interest or prejudicial to any of the considerations mentioned in Article 44(7).
+In accordance with Article 44(7) of the 2005 Law, the Bailiff may exclude from publication any matter contained in the Commissioner's Report if he considers, having consulted the Commissioner, that the publication of such matter would be contrary to the public interest or prejudicial to any of the considerations mentioned in Article 44(7).

-I am satisfied that there are matters which I need to communicate to the Bailiff in the proper discharge of my functions under the 2005 Law, the publication of which would be both contrary to the public interest and which would be prejudicial in respect of one or more of the ways defined in Article 44(7) and, in particular, the prevention or detection of serious crime (Article 44(7)(b)) and the continued discharge of the functions of certain Public Authorities (Article 44(7)(d)).
+I am satisfied that there are matters which I need to communicate to the Bailiff in the proper discharge of my functions under the 2005 Law, the publication of which would be both contrary to the public interest and which would be prejudicial in respect of one or more of the ways defined in Article 44(7) and, in particular, the prevention or detection of serious crime (Article 44(7)(b)) and the continued discharge of the functions of certain public authorities (Article 44(7)(d)).